82817/SpeedCameraViolations/README.md

 ![](https://github.com/82817/SpeedCameraViolations/blob/master/Images/IMG5.png?raw=true)

-Below is the same graph as above, with camera locations highlighted
+Below is the same graph as above, with camera locations highlighted.
+The bigger the size of the dots, the more crashes happen in that area.

 ![](https://github.com/82817/SpeedCameraViolations/blob/master/Images/IMG4.png?raw=true)